jugeeya/UltimateTrainingModpack/README.md

     The Training Modpack features are only applied while in training mode and do not affect any of the other game modes outside of it, including online play.
 Smash online is client sided, so only the data that is sent to other players is available for inspection by Nintendo.
 Since the Training Modpack doesn't affect that data, the Training Modpack is safe to use when playing online.
 This conclusion is backed up by user experience, where many users have played online with the Training Modpack active and have suffered no adverse consequences.
     *HOWEVER*, please understand that there is inherent risk involved with smash modding, and no guarantee is made that your switch will not be banned.
 Other wifi-unsafe mods, unsportsmanlike online play, cheating, save editors, online emuMMC, pirating, and other activities may result in a ban.
 Nintendo has not published a list of ban-worthy activities, nor have they communicated that modding is acceptable, but these are several well-known causes from user experience.
 It is your responsibility to understand these risks, since it is your switch and your choices.
-20. **Can I change the button combination to bring up the menu?**

-    This functionality is not supported at this time.
-However, it is a common request and we are looking into the possibility for the future.
-21. **What features does the Training Modpack have?
+20. **What features does the Training Modpack have?
 What does each option do?**

     The Training Modpack has a wide array of features to improve training mode.
 Some of the more impactful improvements are the ability to save and load fighter positions, practice with hazards off, and adjust CPU behavior in certain scenarios.
 A full list and explanation of the different settings is available on the Github page here: https://github.com/jugeeya/UltimateTrainingModpack#features
-22. **I think I found a bug in the Training Modpack.
+21. **I think I found a bug in the Training Modpack.
 How do I report it?**

     First check in the #bug-reports channel and Github Issues to see if it has already been reported.
 If it hasn't, please collect as much information as you can about the bug (including how to reproduce it!) and submit it either in the [#bug-reports](https://discord.com/channels/407970595418931200/407971515171340289) Discord channel or as an issue on Github here: https://github.com/jugeeya/UltimateTrainingModpack/issues
-23. **I have an idea for a new feature in the Training Modpack?
+22. **I have an idea for a new feature in the Training Modpack?
 How do I suggest it?**

     Suggestions are always welcome!
 You can request new features in the [#requests](https://discord.com/channels/407970595418931200/407971627138285579) Discord channel.
 Please do keep in mind that the developers are volunteers with busy lives, so we may not be able to implement every suggestion, but we do read all requests in that channel and often prioritize features that are highly requested.
-24. **What happens when I pick multiple options for a setting, such as mash or tech options?**
+23. **What happens when I pick multiple options for a setting, such as mash or tech options?**

     Some menu settings allow for multiple selections.
 When there are several settings selected, the CPU will randomly choose between the selections when that setting is triggered.
 For instance, if you have both "Ledge Jump" and "Neutral Getup" selected under "Ledge Options", then the CPU will randomly select between those two options when deciding what to do when it is on the ledge.
-25. **How do I reset my Training Modpack settings?**
+24. **How do I reset my Training Modpack settings?**

     If you want to completely reset your menu selections back to the factory default, all you have to do is delete this file:
     `SD:/ultimate/TrainingModpack/training_modpack_menu.conf`
-26. **What input delay should I pick for practicing online?**
+25. **What input delay should I pick for practicing online?**

     Good LAN connections can be simulated with an input delay of 3-5 frames.
 Poorer Wifi connections can be up to 6-8 frames.
-27. **How do I install other mods, like skins or stages?**
+26. **How do I install other mods, like skins or stages?**

     You will need to use the Arcropolis mod manager to enable other types of mods.
 This discord is focused on the Training Modpack; more information on installation of other mods can be found in the general SSBU modding Discord, which is linked in the [#welcome](https://discord.com/channels/407970595418931200/721077130456203335) channel.
-28. **Can I put the Training Modpack under my `SD:/ultimate/mods` folder?**
+27. **Can I put the Training Modpack under my `SD:/ultimate/mods` folder?**

     No, the Training Modpack is not supported in a chainloading configuration.
 Please only install in the recommended location.
-29. **Are there any known mods that conflict with the Training Modpack?**
+28. **Are there any known mods that conflict with the Training Modpack?**

     Currently the known conflicts are:

     * Minecraft Skins

-30. **Who created the Training Modpack?**
+29. **Who created the Training Modpack?**

     jugeeya is the creator of the Training Modpack, along with its predecessor in Smash 4.
 There are a number of developers who contribute new features and bugfixes as well, listed on the contributors page: https://github.com/jugeeya/UltimateTrainingModpack/graphs/contributors

-31. **I want to contribute as a developer to the Training Modpack.
+30. **I want to contribute as a developer to the Training Modpack.
 How do I get started?**

     If you'd like to help out as a developer, we welcome any contributions!
 The Training Modpack is written in Rust, and uses the Skyline framework to hook into existing Smash functions to add functionality to training mode.
 If you aren't already familiar with Rust, the Rust book is a great place to start familiarizing yourself with the syntax and structure: https://doc.rust-lang.org/book/ .
 You can also take a look through the existing codebase on Github to check out how everything works right now.
 It's all open source!